 Want to camp in a large, luxurious RV — the biggest, in fact, available on the market?

-Would you like to access to all of that without spending the Miami-penthouse prices commanded by some Class A motorhomes?
+Would you like to access to plenty of room and comfy amenities without the Miami-penthouse prices commanded by some Class A motorhomes?

 If so, a fifth wheel trailer might just be the perfect option for you and your family.
 Fifth wheels, or 5th wheels, are one of the most common types of RVs you see on the road, and for good reason.
 They offer a great balance of luxury, affordability, and space.
-Whether you’re traveling with a large family looking for as much leg room as possible or a solo adventurer (or cozy couple), this article is for you.
+Whether you’re traveling with a large family looking for as much legroom as possible, or you’re a solo adventurer (or cozy couple), this article is for you.
 We’re going to walk you through everything you need to know about fifth wheel trailers.
-From why they’re called that to how to install their unique hitches.

 What is a fifth wheel?